groonga/groonga/doc/source/reference/commands/table_create.rst

 * ``_`` (underscore) (NOTE: Underscore can't be used as the first character.)

-You need to create a name with one or more the above chracters.
+You need to create a name with one or more the above characters.
 Note that you cannot use ``_`` as the first character such as ``_name``.